 How is the Tooth Extraction Procedure Performed?

-In cases where a tooth is impacted within the jaw bone, or when routine tooth extraction procedure is not possible, your dentist may choose to perform a surgical extraction.
-In this procedure, your dentist will make an incision over the gums to expose the underlying bone.
+In cases where a tooth is impacted within the jaw bone, or when routine tooth extraction procedure is not possible, dentist may choose to perform a surgical extraction.
+In this procedure, dentist will make an incision over the gums to expose the underlying bone.
 The rim of the bone is then trimmed sufficiently so that crown of the tooth can be gripped easily for extraction.
 Once the tooth has been removed, your dentist will stitch the gum tissue back into its place.

 What Happens After Tooth Extraction?

-Once your dentist has removed the tooth, he or she will clean the socket with clean gauze, and then apply pressure with the thumbs to shape the bone and the socket.
+Once dentist has removed the tooth, he or she will clean the socket with clean gauze, and then apply pressure with the thumbs to shape the bone and the socket.
 You will be then asked to leave the extraction site undisturbed for an hour to ensure the formation of a good quality blood clot that will promote healing and bone formation.
 If the clot gets dislodged, it can result in a painful condition known as a “dry socket”.

 Post-op Tooth Extraction Care

-After the bleeding has stopped, your dentist will send you home for recovery.
+After the bleeding has stopped, dentist will send you home for recovery.
 The American Dental Association offers the following recommendations for taking care of the tooth extraction site:

-- Take Painkillers – your dentist may prescribe pain medication that will help in reducing pain and swelling.
+- Take Painkillers – your dentist may prescribe pain relief medication that will help in reducing pain and swelling.

 - Take Rest – it is recommended to take rest for 24 hours and to limit your activity as it will minimize the chances of dislodgment of the blood clot inside the extraction socket.

 - Avoid Rinsing or Spitting – spitting or rinsing forcefully can result in the dislodgment of the clot, thereby slowing down the healing process.
 Also, you must not use a straw for drinking, as it can also result in dislodgment of the blood clot.